 The Philippines is among those countries that are most likely to implement the latest technology trends of the 21st century.
 With the advent of the Information Technology revolution, the Philippines is gearing itself to get up to date and embrace this technological marvel.
 A smart investment on research and development in the Philippines can provide the country with a competitive edge in international markets.

-o Digital devices.
+- Digital devices.
 Smartphones, tablet computers, and other electronic gadgets are a great help for users in making their work more convenient.
 It helps them stay connected to office procedures as well as to their home life.
 Aside from that, it also enables them to stay updated with the latest news and information.
-This means that you would not miss any news and information coming from major global players in the corporate world.o Government Modernization.
+This means that you would not miss any news and information coming from major global players in the corporate world.o Government Modernisation.
 With its massive population of over 15 million, the Philippines is ripe for the absorption of advanced government technologies.
-As such, it has become a center for information technology transfer.
+As such, it has become a centre for information technology transfer.
 Several government programs and initiatives have been established that aim to train local officials in the use of these technologies.

-o Technologies for Outsourcing.
+- Technologies for Outsourcing.
 Outsourcing activities to foreign companies can be a lucrative business venture.
-The Philippines, with its abundant resources and skilled labor force, may be an ideal location for businesses outsourcing.
+The Philippines, with its abundant resources and skilled labour force, may be an ideal location for businesses outsourcing.
 Businesses can leverage the government’s investments in research and development, and tap into the country’s talented workforce.
 The Philippines has also established several procurement channels for technologies like computers, communications equipment, and other necessary commodities – making it the go-to destination in outsourcing activities.

-If only we could harness our neighbors’ diligent efforts to make the country more progressive.
+If only we could harness our neighbours’ diligent efforts to make the country more progressive.
 Unfortunately, that prospect is still very distant.
 Perhaps the latest technology trends in the Philippines can make it possible?
 The key is greater government coordination and greater effort on the part of the government and its people to make the country embrace the latest technology trends.